Gyamar Nikum: Rajasthan United

 On 20 October 2021, Nikum became one of the youngest players and first from Arunachal Pradesh in history to be selected and debut in the I-League Qualifiers, when he appeared against Madan Maharaj, at an age of 16 years and 359 days.

 Nikum had a breakout 2021–22 season, where he appeared in fourteen of their eighteen games as Rajasthan United had a memorable debut season in the I-League, finishing in the top 7 of Phase 1 and qualifying for the Championship stage.

 In July 2022, Nikum signed a new four-year contract extension with Rajasthan United.
 On 20 August, he scored his first and the winning goal for the club in a shock 3–2 win over ATK Mohun Bagan, in the Durand Cup.

 Mumbai City

-On 22 January 2023, 18 year-old Nikum joined Mumbai City for a reported transfer fee of ₹6–7.5 million on a four and a half-year contract, with an option to extend further.
+On 22 January 2023, 18 year-old Nikum joined Mumbai City for a reported transfer fee of ₹6–7.5 million on a four-and-a-half-year contract, with an option to extend further.
 The transfer fee is a record for a player of his age.

+Inter Kashi (loan)

+On 3 September 2023, I-League club Inter Kashi announced the signing of Nikum on a one-year loan deal, until the end of the 2023–24 I-League season.
+Following a season of 22 appearances, four goals, and four assists, Nikum was adjudged to be the Best Emerging Player of the season.